 Choosing a provider for your child is an important part of preparing for a new baby.
 There are many things to consider from training and experience to their office location, hours, and routines.

-Finding a provider is not hard, but you need to begin as soon as possible.
+Finding a provider is not hard, but you need to start as soon as possible.
 You can ask the healthcare professional who delivered your baby for names, and talk with other parents about their provider.
-It is often a good idea to meet with 2 or 3 prospective providers before your baby is born.
+It's often a good idea to meet with 2 or 3 prospective providers before your baby is born.
 Many healthcare providers offer a special time for parents to come and visit the office, learn about the providers and staff, and ask questions.
 There may or may not be a charge for this visit.

 Listed below are some things to consider when choosing a healthcare provider: